 Rose essential oil: Reduces redness, calms the skin, and adds a soothing and uplifting scent.
 It’s also said to have a toning effect on the blood vessels.
 Rose is also particularly useful for those with sensitive skin, broken capillaries, or rosacea.

-De-bloat a puffy face quickly with this natural, DIY face mask made with organic instant coffee & matcha powder.
-Flushes stubborn water retention in minutes.
+Fix a puffy face fast with this natural, DIY face mask made with organic instant coffee & matcha powder.
+Flushes stubborn water retention in minutes!

 Place your coffee grounds in a small bowl.
 (It's always more fun to use a pretty one.)